Go to the main content

 Storylines

-In addition to exploring both the atmospheric and terrestrial impacts of the storylines, we will also assess changes in ocean properties and their implications for the marine ecosystem around Antarctica, focusing on the important biodiverse South Scotia Sea region.
-The investigation into these storylines is ongoing and any chosen storylines will come here soon.
-The final storylines for the Southern Hemisphere will be selected based on evaluations of model performance in the recent past, together with the risks to the environment that can be found below.
+In addition to exploring both the atmospheric and terrestrial impacts of the storylines, we will assess changes in ocean properties and their implications for the Southern Ocean marine ecosystem, with extra focus on the important biodiverse South Scotia Sea region.
+Storylines of primary focus include:

 Resources